BaggioPereira/octetframework/octet/src/examples/octet_game/README.txt

 Instructions for the demo

+Note: this folder must be in the examples folder

 Left mouse click to add a small ball inside the cube.
 Right mouse click to add a large ball inside the cube.
 Press up key to apply an upward force to the balls.